Clinical Evaluation Search Strategy

 What is a Clinical Evaluation?

-According to the MDR, a Clinical Evaluation may consist of:
+According to the MDR it may consist of:

 • A critical evaluation of the relevant scientific literature currently available relating to the safety, performance, design characteristics and intended purpose of the device